Quick Overview of 2023–2024

 December 2, 2023 at 3 p.m.

-In coordination with the Livermore Valley Performing Arts Center and in partnership with Valley Dance Theatre, the Symphony Association presents an annual free family concert inside Livermore’s Bankhead Theater.
-Join us for a short, fun-filled celebration of the holiday season on Dec.2 at 3 p.m.!
-Winter Tales
+In coordination with the Livermore Valley Performing Arts Center and in partnership with Valley Dance Theatre, the Symphony Association presented its annual free family concert inside Livermore’s Bankhead Theater.
+A fun-filled celebration of the holiday season!

-Celebrate the season with magical music and fairy tales.
+We celebrated the season with magical music and fairy tales.
+Sibelius’s “Karelia Overture” depicts a grand castle built in the Middle Ages.
 Humperdinck’s Hansel and Gretel Suite takes us back to our childhood adventures, fears, and fantasies.
 Respighi’s shimmering Trittico Botticelliano brings a warm glow to the dark days of winter and features music familiar in Christmas carols.
-Get your holidays off to a festive start with the sounds of the symphony!
+The holidays got off to a festive start with the sounds of the symphony!

 Plus solos by the winners of the 2023–2024 Competition for Young Musicians

-Join us and welcome great young musical talent to the stage from our own community in performances featuring the winners of our annual Competition for Young Musicians.
-In addition, the orchestra celebrates Chinese New Year with the joyous “Saibei Dance” by An-lun Huang.
+We welcomed great young musical talent to the stage from our own area in performances featuring the winners of our annual Competition for Young Musicians.
+In addition, the orchestra celebrated the Lunar New Year with the joyous “Saibei Dance” by An-lun Huang.
 Benjamin Britten’s fantastic “The Young Person’s Guide to the Orchestra,” an audience favorite, is a set of thrilling variations full of energy and humor.
-The colorful sounds of Mexican composer José Moncayo’s “Huapango” infuse the evening with traditional Mexican folk dance.
-This concert is a community event you won’t want to miss.
+The colorful sounds of Mexican composer José Moncayo’s “Huapango” infused the evening with traditional Mexican folk dance.
+And the youth jazz band Element 116 performed in the lobby during intermission.
+This concert was a grand community event.

 Chase Spruill